Khalil71/Currency-converter/README.md

 allowedFloats: Number of digits allowed after decimal point
 ```

-I chose MongoDB simply it didn't make such of a difference to me also it was already installed on my machine.
+I chose MongoDB simply because it didn't make such of a difference to me also it was already installed on my machine.

 ## Author